logo for nutrition-and-you.com

 Selection and storage

-Kumquats are best available from November through June.
-'Nagami' and the ‘Meiwa’ are the two most common verities of kumquats grown in the United States.
-Nagami kumquats are grown in much large scale in Saint Joseph, Florida which earned its city as kumquat capital of Florida.
+Kumquats can be found in the markets from November through June.
+'Nagami' and the ‘Meiwa’ are the two most common varieties of kumquats grown in the United States.
+Saint Joseph, Florida is nicknamed the kumquat capital of Florida since Nagami variety kumquats are grown on a much larger scale there.

-While buying select kumquat fruit that is firm, smooth, brilliant orange color and preferably picked with leaves.
-Avoid unripe, green color fruits and those with surface cuts, bruise, or damaged fruits.
+While buying, select kumquat fruit that is firm, smooth, brilliant orange color, with the attached stem.
+Avoid unripe, green colored fruits and those with surface cuts, bruises, or damage.

-Kumquat fruits have very good keeping quality.
-They can be stored in the room temperature for about 3-4 days and inside the refrigerator for up to three weeks.
+Store them at room temperature for about 3-4 days, and inside the refrigerator for up to three weeks.
 Frozen kumquat puree can be stored for six months or more.

 Preparation and serving tips